Autohome2/Speeduino-Toucan/README.md

 # Speeduino-Toucan
-'Speeduino 2Can aka "Toucan" Canbus interface.'
+Speeduino 2Can aka "Toucan" Canbus interface.

 This firmware is based upon my GPIO std and Beetle firmware.

 It was designed to be used in conjunction with the PCB from DIY-EFI.co.uk , the 2can aka "Toucan"